 Salem is a tiny city located in the state of Iowa.
 With a population of 380 people and just one neighborhood, Salem is the 409th largest community in Iowa.
-Salem has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Salem was built prior to World War II, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Salem is generally considered to be a blue-collar town.
 44.68% of the Salem workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Salem is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Salem who work in office and administrative support (12.06%), sales jobs (9.93%), and food service (6.38%).

-Salem’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Salem’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small city, Salem doesn't have a public transportation system that people use for their commute.

-The citizens of Salem have a very low rate of college education: just 9.56% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Salem has a very low overall level of education: only 9.56% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Salem in 2022 was $26,042, which is low income relative to Iowa and the nation.
 This equates to an annual income of $104,168 for a family of four.
 However, Salem contains both very wealthy and poor people as well.